 Before joining Exelis, Dr. Drew was the senior vice president of Strategic Capabilities and Technology at TASC, leading an enterprise-wide team that provided systems engineering and integration, cyber security, financial and business analytics and test and evaluation solutions to intelligence, defense and federal and civil customers.
-In a prior role at TASC, she led the Enterprise Systems business unit that served defense and federal civil agencies including the FAA.
+In a prior role at TASC, she led the Enterprise Systems business unit that served defense and federal civil agencies including DTRA, DHS and the FAA.

-Recently, Dr. Drew has completed her service as the vice chair of the National Research Council Air Force Studies Board, and was elected to the Board of Directors for the Washington D.C. chapter of the National Defense Industry Association (NDIA).
+Dr. Drew has held several leadership roles with the National Academies including her recent service as the vice chair of the National Research Council Air Force Studies Board and her current role on a “NextGen” Air Traffic Management committee for the Transportation Research Board.
 She also serves on the Board of Directors for University of Washington’s Applied Physics Lab.
-Dr. Drew has been named the Associate Fellow of the American Institute of Aeronautics and Astronauts.
-She also serves on the Engineering Advisory Council at the University of Colorado, Boulder, where she earned both her doctorate and master’s degree in computer science and a bachelor’s degree in mathematics.
+Dr. Drew has been named an Associate Fellow of the American Institute of Aeronautics and Astronautics.
+She also serves on the Strategic Advisory Councils to the Chancellor and Dean of Engineering at the University of Colorado, Boulder, where she earned both her doctorate and master’s degree in computer science and a bachelor’s degree in mathematics.Download bio